Current event registrations

 3. If a contestant misses their 1st round heat, they will not be allowed to enter in a second round heat, even if space is available.
 There will be no refunds of entry fees for missed heats.

 4. WATER START – All heats will begin with one blast of the horn and/or the raising of the green flag or change of color of the competition ‘disc or sign’ to green.
 The raising of the yellow flag or change to yellow on the disc/sign and a verbal warning will indicate the five-minute warning.
-At the five-minute warning, the next heat of competitors may start paddling to the designated standby area, being careful not to interfere with the heat in progress.
+At the five-minute warning, or at a set time to be determined by the head judge and contest director, the next heat of competitors may start paddling to the designated standby area, being careful not to interfere with the heat in progress.
 If the contest director decides conditions warrant.
 When the horn sounds ending the heat in progress, the standby heat may paddle into the take off zone, but not catch any waves until the horn sounds starting their heat.
 Surfers up before the start of their heat or after the start of the next heat may be penalized.

 5. BEACH START – All competitors in the “on deck” heat may gather at the water’s edge anytime between the five-minute warning for the “heat in progress” (raising of the yellow flag/change to yellow on the disc) and the start of their heat.
 Competitors must go no further than ankle deep water before the start of the heat.
 The “heat in progress” will end with two horn blasts.
 The “on deck” heat will begin with one horn blast and/or the raising of the green flag/change to green on the disc.